PolicyPad: Collaborative Prototyping of LLM Policies: Observational Study

-At least one member of the research team attended these workshops from January to April 2024.
+At least one member of our research team attended these workshops from January to April 2024.
 Each workshop was 60--90 minutes in length.
 One facilitator from either the AI lab or our research team led the workshop with a collaborative policy design activity for the group of experts.
 These activities revolved around two goals.
 First, experts developed taxonomies for collections of example mental health-related user queries to an LLM (``scenarios'').
 Some specific tasks for this goal included deliberating with other experts on taxonomy labels, when to combine and separate labels, and assigning labels to scenarios.
 Second, experts drafted and voted on desirable rules the model should follow.
 This included tasks such as reviewing proposed rules in a shared spreadsheet, suggesting modifications, and merging similar rules.
+The agenda for each workshop was set by either OpenAI researchers or one of its collaborators.
+Facilitators' guides for the workshops we organized can be found in Supplementary Materials.